aiven/aiven-docs/docs/products/kafka/howto/integrate-service-logs-into-kafka-topic.md

 :::note
-The integration can be used for both Aiven for Apache Kafka, as well as external Kafka clusters registered in the project\'s service integrations page.
+The integration can be used for both Aiven for Apache Kafka, as well as external Kafka clusters registered in the project's service integrations page.
 Read more on
 [how to manage Aiven internal and external integrations](/docs/tools/cli/service/integration).
 :::